ibm-cloud-docs/containers/cs_worker_add.md

 When you add a zone to a worker pool, the worker nodes that are defined in your worker pool are provisioned in the new zone and considered for future workload scheduling. {{site.data.keyword.containerlong_notm}} automatically adds the `failure-domain.beta.kubernetes.io/region` label for the region and the `failure-domain.beta.kubernetes.io/zone` label for the zone to each worker node.
 The Kubernetes scheduler uses these labels to spread pods across zones within the same region.

 If you have multiple worker pools in your cluster, add the zone to all of them so that worker nodes are spread evenly across your cluster.
+Note that when you add worker nodes to your cluster, the new worker nodes run the same `major.minor` version as the cluster master, but the latest worker node patch of that `major.minor` version.

 Before you begin:
 *  To add a zone to your worker pool, your worker pool must be in a [multizone-capable zone](/docs/containers?topic=containers-regions-and-zones#zones).
 If your worker pool is not in a multizone-capable zone, consider [creating a new worker pool](#add_pool).